Way-of-Scarcity/papers/README.md

 # The Scarcity Hypothesis Framework: A Collection of Philosophical and Mathematical Works

-This repository contains a collection of documents exploring the **Scarcity Hypothesis** and the related frameworks I developed from 2009 to 2025.
+This repository contains a collection of documents exploring the **Scarcity Hypothesis** and related frameworks developed from 2009 to 2025.
 These works represent a unified theory connecting mathematics, philosophy, ethics, economics, and cosmology through the fundamental concept of absence and scarcity.

 ## Core Concept